thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 [^22/1]: _See_ pp. 59--61, _post._

-[^22/2]: The concept of a "law of nature" goes back to the Greeks, and its history can be traced through the Roman jurists up to mediaeval times when it found expression in the philosophy of St. Thomas Aquinas (1226--1274). _See_ Barker, Introduction to Gierke, Natural Law and the Theory of Society: (transl.
+[^22/2]: The concept of a "law of nature" goes back to the Greeks, and its history can be traced through the Roman jurists up to medieval times when it found expression in the philosophy of St. Thomas Aquinas (1226--1274). _See_ Barker, Introduction to Gierke, Natural Law and the Theory of Society: (transl.
 1934), Vol. I, xxxiv-xliii.